 Security Score: 3.75 / 5

-PureVPN has been phasing out many of its security features recently – its ad blocker and malware detector have both been discontinued – but that’s not necessarily a bad thing.
-More features doesn’t always mean better protection, and it seems like PureVPN is planning to redirect its energy towards improving its core security features.
+PureVPN has been phasing out many of its security features recently – its adblocker and malware detector have both been discontinued – but that’s not necessarily a bad thing.
+More features don’t always mean better protection, and it seems like PureVPN is planning to redirect its energy towards improving its core security features.